ncksllvn/portfolio/va.gov-front-end-build/readme.md

 The duration of a front-end build is very important because the longer it takes, the longer a content editor has to wait in order to see their article changes (or other update to the website content) reflected on the website.
 As more editors were onboarded and granted access to the VA.gov content management system (CMS), there became a large emphasis on the speed of a front-end build, because many of the new editors were accustomed to the typical experience of a CMS where a page request is served using data pulled from the database at the time of the request.
 As a static website, the architecture of VA.gov was quite different, but we hoped to satisy the editors through a rapid publishing process powered by a fast front-end build.

 ### What was the problem?
-To say that the front-end build was not fast enough to satisfy editors would be an understatement - the front-end build was critically slow.
+To say that the front-end build was not fast enough to satisfy editors would be an understatement - __the front-end build was critically slow__.
 The major bottleneck occurred during a build step that fetched articles and other forms of content data from the VA.gov CMS.
 That build step alone regularly took upwards of 20 minutes, sometimes timing out entirely, causing the whole process to completely fail.
 With the current state of the front-end build, the website could no longer grow, and the roadmap required that the website grow exponentially starting as soon as possible.

 ### What were the goals?
 The build step that fetched data from the CMS did so by issuing a single large GraphQL query structured to ask for every article of every article-type as well as every website component (menus, etc) all at once, like a SQL query that says _give me everything from every table_.

-Although other teams operated on the assumption that the CMS's GraphQL API itself was the bottleneck and intended to replace it entirely with a new method of fetching data, my team hypothesized that the GraphQL API was fine, and that it was how the query was written that was the issue.
+Although other teams operated on the assumption that the CMS's GraphQL API itself was the bottleneck and intended to replace it entirely with a new method of fetching data, I hypothesized that the GraphQL API was fine, and that it was how the query was written that was the issue.

-Our goal became to optimize this GraphQL query by unstitching it into many smaller queries and then executing them individually in order to achieve a significant performance boost in a short timeframe.
+My goal became to optimize this GraphQL query by unstitching it into many smaller queries and then executing them individually in order to achieve a significant performance boost in a short timeframe.

 ### What did we do about it?
 Through deep analysis of the monolithic GraphQL query, I determined and implemented a strategy of unstitching the monolithic query into a collection of smaller queries.
 This was relatively straightforward - instead of asking for everything at once, ask for each type of article in its own request.